Nikev2/SpaceSailors/README.md

 ------ Put this in your AutoExecuteFolder loadstring(game:HttpGet("https://raw.githubusercontent.com/Nikev2/SpaceSailors/main/Loader"))()
 ```
-V2 script: Adds the new landers in the game
+V2 script: Adds the new landers in the game (MAIN SCRIPT)
 ```lua
 ------ Put this in your AutoExecuteFolder loadstring(game:HttpGet("https://raw.githubusercontent.com/Nikev2/SpaceSailors/refs/heads/main/v2loader.lua"))()